violetrollergirl/violetrollergirl.com/colophon/index.md

 <!-- YOU'VE FOUND AN EASTER EGG!
 ## Typography

 I have a deep and profound love for language.
-The words we use literally define our reality, so flowery language, and especially its textual representation, resonate deply with me.
+The words we use literally define our reality.
+That's why flowery language, and especially its textual representation, resonate deeply with me.
 For that reason, all of the content pages on my site end in a triple octothorpe: `###`.

-For a $100 USD off your next booking, can you tell me the significance of this symbol in triplicate?
-And for an additional $50 USD off, what is the singular glyph's origin?
+For $100 USD off your next 3 hours or longer booking, can you tell me the significance of this symbol in triplicate?

+And for an additional $50 USD off booking me when I'm traveling on tour, what is the singular glyph's pictographical meaning?
 -->

 ## Client-side booking form